clugston-joshua/clugston-joshua.github.io/_posts/2026-02-27-Transmission-Expansion-Planning-Problem.md

 for real power flow, aligning with (4) above after disregarding reactive power flow entirely.

-In TEP's MILP form, there have been several methods from BnB and BnC which have been developed for solving .

 ## Assumptions and Procedures

-There are several assumptions, particularly with respect to not only the modeling aspect but also the data used for defining the instance considered, are considered.
+There are several assumptions, particularly with respect to not only the modeling aspect mentioned previously but also the data used for defining the TEP instance, that are considered.
 While, arguably the Garver-6 and IEEE-24 test systems have been the most popular instances for testing TEP methodology according to {% cite MUTLU2021107543 %}, numerical testing here will instead consider the IEEE-RTS-96 test system, as readily accessed through [this website](https://www2.ee.washington.edu/research/pstca/rts/pg_tcarts.htm).

 For context, the IEEE-RTS-96 data set was originally introduced in {% cite %}, as a replacement for previously used benchmarking instances in the context of network reliability analysis, with the goal of being an versitile testing system, much how Garver-6 and IEEE-24 are regarded within the current literature landscape.
 The IEEE-RTS-96 test system includes 73 buses, 99 generators, and 121 existing lines.
 Because TEP considers the installation of new lines, the existing data will need to be modified to allow for the encorporation of potential lines that should could be installed.
 In addition, several other modifications should be considered when discussing the problem at hand.